SiddharthD55/cryptonite_taskphase_2_Siddharth/Forensics: trivial flag transfer protocol.md

 I tried that, and found the decrypted message `IUSEDTHEPROGRAMANDHIDITWITH-DUEDILIGENCE.CHECKOUTTHEPHOTOS`.

-Upon adding spaces in required places, I got `I USED THE PROGRAM AND HID I TWITH - DUEDILIGENCE.
+Upon adding spaces in required places, I got `I USED THE PROGRAM AND HID IT WITH - DUEDILIGENCE.
 CHECK OUT THE PHOTOS`.

 Meaning there was a passcode required, which was `DUEDILIGENCE`.